Wildman Wilderness Lodge is located in the diverse and spectacular Mary River Wetlands region of Australia’s Northern Territory.

 The flood plains rise and recede with the seasons with freshwater waterways and billabongs providing a natural habitat for some of the largest salt water crocodiles in Australia and copious barramundi.

 When planning your stay at Wildman Wilderness Lodge the time of year will dictate the best tours available and the wildlife you will see.
 To assist, we have compiled a seasonal planning calendar to help visitors create their ideal holiday itinerary.
 Just click on the month below when you plan to travel and learn more about the climate conditions to expect during your stay, the wildlife activity, and the most favourable tour options to pre-book.

-Wildman Wilderness Lodge will re-open after the wet season on Good Friday 29th March 2016.
+Wildman Wilderness Lodge will re-open after the wet season on 23rd March 2016.
 As the heavy rains begin to ease, the rivers subside but the fish population remains plentiful.
 This is considered the prime fishing time for anglers.
 It is also perfect conditions for touring the wetlands.

 Relatively cool weather arrives in May.
 During this period nights are crisp and mornings can be misty.
 The skies are clear and the wildlife is active.
 The water recedes further as the landscape dries out.
 This is a perfect time for touring.

 Birds in their millions converge on waterholes and rivers during this period as the reduction in rainfall forces waterholes to contract.
 This is a wonderful time of year for bird watchers as up to a third of Australia’s bird species are congregated in one place.